-This element of the Sepsis 6 expanded in 2019 in light of discussions with NICE and the NG51 Guideline Development Group.
+This element of the Sepsis 6 expanded in 2019.
 We feel it important that patients with sepsis, in addition to the critical sampling of blood and other cultures, have a full set of bloods sampled within the Sepsis 6 in order to identify otherwise unidentified organ dysfunction, and in order to guide ongoing care.
 We will describe the sampling and importance of blood cultures in the section on microbiology.